 The mechanism defined in this document is designed to address these limitations.
-We use the flow specification NLRI defined above to convey information about traffic filtering rules for traffic that should be discarded.
+We use the flow specification NLRI defined above to convey information about traffic filtering rules for traffic that is subject to modified forwarding behavior (actions).
+The actions are defined as extended communities and include (but are not limited to) rate-limiting (including discard), traffic redirection, packet rewriting.

 9.2.
-Limitations in Previous BGP/MPLS Traffic Monitoring
+Limitations in Previous BGP/MPLS Traffic Filtering

-Provider-based Layer 3 VPN networks, such as the ones using a BGP/MPLS IP VPN [RFC4364] control plane, have different traffic filtering requirements than Internet service providers.
+Provider-based Layer 3 VPN networks, such as the ones using a BGP/ MPLS IP VPN [RFC4364] control plane, may have different traffic filtering requirements than Internet service providers.